wwcs2023/wwcs2023.github.io/application.md

 - Transport Lausanne-Gruyère-Lausanne

-Details about the payment method: <!--will be communicated after acceptance notifications.-->

-**Bank transfer**
+## Registration deadline:
+- December 1st

+## Payment method:

+To pay the registration fee, please make a bank transfer of ChF 200.- **in swiss francs** with the mention "FirstName_LastName" to the following account:

 Address:
 Winter Workshop on Complex Systems Association
 Zürich
 Switzerland

 IBAN : CH02 0900 0000 1534 2239 1

 BIC : POFICHBEXXX

-Reference/Message: YourName_reg
+Reference/Message: FirstName_LastName

 For international transfers, always provide the IBAN and the BIC.

-**Important Dates**

-Early applications:
-- Start of applications: July 8th
-- Deadline for applications: ~~July 17th~~ **Extended to** July 19th
-- Notification of acceptance: August 9th

-Regular applications\*:
-- Start of applications: October 7th
-- Deadline for applications: October 20th
-- Notification of acceptance: November 10th

-Registration deadline*:
-- December 1st

-Workshop Dates: **27 January - 31 January 2020**

 \* _Dates are still subject to changes_.